jthornber/blk-archive/doc/Use Cases.md

 *The block device must not be in use*.
 For instance, you cannot archive a block device that contains a mounted filesystem (later recipes will describe how to get round this using lvm snapshots or thin snapshots).

->dm-archive pack -a test-archive /dev/my-vg/my-lv
+>blk-archive pack -a test-archive /dev/my-vg/my-lv

 # Use lvm old snapshot to archive a live block device
 Get input from ZK